Functions¶

 uint64_t max_events);

-Returns the number of events added to events
+Returns the number of events added to events, at most max_events.

 If the value returned is 0, all events have been exhausted.
 See